KYMIRA’s® products were born in a research lab and continue to undergo scientific scrutiny and testing to this day.

 SPF and Antimicrobial

 Our technology contains the mineral Quarts Dioxide.
 This is not included for infrared purposes, but rather its ability to absorb shorter wavelengths of UV light which is harmful to us.
 Once absorbed, it converts UV into a longer wavelength which is then more harmful to microbes.
 This dual effect gives our products a minimum rating of SPF 35 and an antimicrobial effect.

-KYMIRA® products are safe to use, CE approved and medically certified.
+KYMIRA® products are safe to use and CE approved.

 Effect of Shirts with 42% Celliant® Fiber on tcPO2 Levels and Grip Strength in Healthy Subjects: A Placebo-Controlled Clinical Trial, Dr. Ian Gordon, Dr. Mark Vangel and Dr. Michael R Hamblin, Journal of Textile Science and Engineering, 2019.

 Randomized Controlled Trial Comparing the Effects of Far-Infrared Emitting Ceramic Fabric Shirts and Control Polyester Shirts on Transcutaneous PO2, Dr. Ian Gordon, James Wason, Dr. Lawrence Lavery, Dr. Michael R Hamblin and MS Thein, Journal of Textile Science and Engineering, 2014.

 Apparel with Far Infrared Radiation for Decreasing an Athlete’s Oxygen Consumption During Submaximal Exercise, Dr. Jay Worobets, Dr. Darren Stefanyshyn and Emma Skolnik, Research Journal of Textile and Apparel, 2011.